rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 kinds of resources.

 Consider for example, writing a class that owns a `HMODULE` resource from the Windows API.
-A `HMODULE` is a handle to a loaded DLL or executable image (collectively known as modules).
-It must be closed by passing it to the `CloseHandle` function, which can close any kind of handle (which under the covers are just a type alias to `void*`).
+A `HMODULE` (a type alias for `void*`) is a handle to a loaded DLL or executable image (collectively known as modules).
+It must be released by passing it to the `FreeLibrary` function.

 One option would be to implement a class that follows the above rule of three (or five).